September 11th, 2018: Dynatrace NAM 2018 General Availability

 If your product has reached End of Support you need to migrate to a newer release, preferably to the latest available product version as it is the smartest choice in terms of security and support for the latest versions of the monitored applications.

-Visit our DC RUM Migration Center for help with planning this migration and getting ready for it (hardware, RHEL OS, SQL Server version, etc.)
+Visit our NAM Migration Center for help with planning this migration and getting ready for it (hardware, RHEL OS, SQL Server version, etc.)